 Remove the sausage and set aside.
 Add the potatoes. and refrain from moving them around until the bottom layer is extra crispy, about 5 minutes.
 Use a spatula to flip and brown the other side.

-Once the hash is a nice golden brown, use a spoon to create two indentations for the eggs.
+Once the hash is a nice golden brown, add the sausage back and use a spoon to create two indentations for the eggs.

 Crack the eggs into the indentations and sprinkle the top with diced bell peppers, along with cheese if desired.
 Place the skillet in the oven.